 What are the keys to winning any child custody case in California?

-- A focus on the children's best interest,
+- A focus on the children's best interests,

-- Facts that support the claim the other parents is one of the following:
+- Facts that support the claim the other parent is one of the following:

 - Physically abusive against the other parent,